jclem/next-template/README.md

 # Next.js Template

-This repository is q template for [Next.js](https://nextjs.org) applications.
+This repository is a template for [Next.js](https://nextjs.org) applications.
 It includes a simple development setup including configuration for:

 - [TypeScript](https://www.typescriptlang.org)